webplatform/docs/tutorials/box_model/index.md

 |Checked_Out=No
 }}
 {{Byline}}
-{{Summary_Section|This article describes how you can use CSS to control the space that an element takes up when it is displayed.}}
+{{Summary_Section|This article briefly describes the CSS box model and how the elements are layed out when they are displayed.

+}}
 {{Tutorial
-|Content=== Information: Boxes ==
+|Content=== Information: Box Model ==

 When your browser displays an element, the element takes up space.
-There are four parts to the space that it takes up.
+You can think of all HTML elements as boxes.
+All boxes have  certain dimensions and are specified by four properties: a content area of the element (e.g., a picture, a  text header, etc.) and the optional padding, border and margin properties.

-In the middle, there is the space that the ''element'' needs to display its content.
-Around that, there is ''padding''.
-Around that, there is a ''border''.
-Around that, there is a ''margin'' that separates the element from other elements.
+The element is in the center and displays its content.
+Around that, there is padding.
+Around that, there is a border.
+Around that, there is a margin that separates the element from other elements.

+The "edges" or the perimeters of each of the previous areas can have different properties defined on them.

+Thus the content edge can have a certain width or height, the padding edge that surrounds the content can have a certain width or height etc.

+Each property that surrounds the content can be broken down into a top, right, bottom, or a left part for example margin-left, padding-bottom, border-left etc.

 {{{!}} border="1"